Notes to Mereology

 11. Up to the Winter 2012 edition.
 References to this entry in the literature may be affected by the current revision.

-13. Strictly speaking, one may draw a distinction between the matter of which an object is made (feline tissue, clay) and the specific portion or lump of matter that actually constitutes the object; see Chappel (1973), Laycock (1975), Grandy (1975), Burge (1977), and H. Cartwright (1979) for some classic works on the distinction and the entry on the Metaphysics of Mass Expressions for a comprehensive survey.
-We shall ignore the details here, but see Zimmerman (1995), Koslicki (1999), Barnett (2004), Kleinschmidt (2007), and Donnelly and Bittner (2008) for some recent discussion relevant to the cases at issue.
+14. Strictly speaking, one may draw a distinction between the matter of which an object is made (feline tissue, clay) and the specific portion or lump of matter that actually constitutes the object; see Chappel (1973), Laycock (1975), Grandy (1975), Burge (1977), and H. Cartwright (1979) for some classic works on the distinction and the entry on the Metaphysics of Mass Expressions for a comprehensive survey.
+We shall ignore the details here, but see Zimmerman (1995), Koslicki (1999), Barnett (2004), Kleinschmidt (2007), Donnelly and Bittner (2008), and Laycock (2011) for some recent discussion relevant to the cases at issue.

 |Pxz ∧ Pyz ∧ ∀w((Pxw ∧ Pyw) → Pzw).|